🔴 Trump Hammers Portland: ANTIFA is a Terrorist Organization that Must be Crushed 2025-09-29 18:06

 I haven't done a lot of research on it, so I apologize.

-But I heard it's a good idea.
+But I heard it.

-You cannot fly without a real ID.
+Yeah, I'm afraid of understanding where you cannot fly without a real ID.

 Correct.